 Area Specialization Dossiers

 At least one ASD must include a Critical Review Essay that is no longer than 10,000 words (40 pages) in length, excluding the bibliography and cover page with committee members signatures.
 The CRE is a broad assessment of the area, starting with a conceptual mapping of the area that includes its foundational literature, theories, and relevant work produced in the past 10 years.
-This essay might also highlight the student’s specific interest in the area, especially pertaining to their dissertation.
+This essay might also highlight the student’s specific interest in the area, especially pertaining to the dissertation.
 Students may refer to the Annual Review of Sociology for examples of the style and content of a critical review essay.
-Another example of the CRE can be found in the ASD of a graduate student in our department [on file with the Graduate Secretary].
+Another example of the CRE can be found in the ASD of a graduate student in our department [on file with the Graduate Academic Advisor].

-Comprehensive Oral Examination and Defense of Dissertation Proposal
+Oral Comprehensive Examination and Defense of Dissertation Proposal